kkrizka/atlas-cmake/_episodes/01-introduction.md

 This lesson will not touch any of this source code in detail.
 How to develop new Athena software is covered in the [official ATLAS documentation](https://atlassoftwaredocs.web.cern.ch/athena/).
 Instead we will focus on *using* the pre-compiled versions of a few athena packages.

 # Athena Packages
 The Athena repository contains several packages.
-A single package is a collection of related libraries, programs and other supporting files that are maintained by a dedicated group of developers.
+A single package is a collection of related classes, programs and other supporting files that are maintained by a dedicated group of developers.
 For example, the `Reconstruction/Jet/JetCalibTools/JetCalibTools` package contains all of the code necessary to calibrate jets.

 Each package, for example `Package`, is a directory with the following structure:
 - `Package/`: All of the header files, where `Package` is replaced with the package's name